 When error responses have no consistent structure, every consumer has to handle errors differently depending on whether it is a validation failure, an authentication error, or a server exception.
 A mobile developer might receive {"message": "Unauthenticated."} for one error and {"error": "Validation failed", "fields": {...}} for another.
 This forces brittle, special-case error handling on every consumer.

 A consistent error format means every error follows the same shape — a message field, an optional errors object with field-specific details, and a proper HTTP status code.
-Laravel handles this well out of the box for JSON requests, but you need to ensure JSON responses are returned for API routes.
+Laravel handles this well out of the box, but only when it knows the consumer expects JSON.
+By default, if an exception is thrown during an API request, Laravel may render an HTML error page — which is useless for an API consumer expecting a structured JSON response.

 ->withExceptions(function (Exceptions $exceptions): void {